jerkar/legacy-web-site/_jbake-site-sources/src/content/tell-me-more.md

 * scripts leverage the regular Java mechanisms (Inheritance, composition, jar module dependency) to **re-use build elements** or share settings

 ## What about Java cons ?
-So far, the two main reasons invoked why Java not favored to write build scripts is that :
+So far, the two main reasons invoked why Java not favored to write build scripts are :

 1. build scripts written in Java would need to be compiled themselves prior to be executed
 2. Java is verbose